AuriOpenSource/tail-material-design/README.md

     // rest of your config...
 } satisfies Config;
 ```

 ### We sugest you use the tailwind-material-colors package
 [Tailwind-Material-Colors repo](https://github.com/JavierM42/tailwind-material-colors)
+Optionally, consider using the tailwind-material-colors package for a better color experience.

-It will give you a better experience with colors.
+It will give you a better experience with colors.:

+1. Install it using the package manager of your choice:
 ```bash
 pnpm add -D tailwind-material-colors
 ```
+2. Import and configure tailwind-material-colors along with Tail Material Design:
 ```typescript
 import { withMaterialColors } from 'tailwind-material-colors'
 import tmd from 'tail-material-design';